cogniteam/cognitao_ros2/README.md

 -----------------

 # COGNITAO_ROS
-Decision making system implementation interface and proxy for ROS.
+Decision making system implementation interface and proxy for ROS2.

 For more information about CogniTAO decision making system see-[https://github.com/cogniteam/cognitao]